Semi-discrete unbalanced optimal transport and quantization

 To find a minimizer of $J$ and thus a solution to the optimality condition $\partial_{x_j}J=0$ for $j=1,\ldots,M$, one can perform the following fixed point iteration associated with the optimality conditions,

 starting from some initialization $x_1^{(0)},\ldots,x_M^{(0)}\in\Omega$.
-This iteration is well-defined as long as the denominator is nonzero, for instance if $\mu$ is strictly positive on $\Omega$.
+This iteration is well-defined as long as the denominator is nonzero, for instance if $\mu$ is strictly positive on $\Omega$ (recall that $-\Floc^\ast(-\cRad(s))$ is strictly increasing for small $s$ by \eqref{enm:quantIntMonotone}).
 This is a generalisation of Lloyd's algorithm for computing Centroidal Voronoi Tessellations \cite{DuFaberGunzburger99}, which are critical points of the function

 Its convergence has been proven in a number of settings \cite{SabinGray86,EmelianenkoJuRand08,BourneRoper15} which also cover many possible choices for our $\mu$, $\c$, and $\Floc$.
 Since the algorithm is based solely on the first variation one can expect linear convergence.
 To achieve faster convergence one may use a quasi-Newton method for the minimization of $J$ instead, which seems particularly well-suited since the optimization is performed over a finite-dimensional space.